Main campus of the Georgia Institute of Technology: Student Center

 Located on Central Campus, the Georgia Tech Student Center is dedicated to recreation and socialization for Georgia Tech students.
-Constructed in 1970, the building initially covered about 100,000 square feet and contained, among other features, a Post Office, cafeteria, ballroom, and one of the only on-campus bowling alleys in the Southeast.
+Constructed in 1970, the building initially covered about 100,000 square feet and contained, among other features, a post office, cafeteria, ballroom, and one of the only on-campus bowling alleys in the Southeast.
 The bowling alley is now a part of Tech Rec, a part of the Student Center which also houses multiple billiards tables, ping pong tables, and video game consoles.
 This initial portion was known as the Fred B. Wenn Building.
 In 2010, Under the Couch moved from its previous location on West Campus to its current location on the second floor of the Wenn building.

 In 2004, the student center expanded with the addition of a new building, the Penny and Roe Stamps Student Center Commons, which included additional lounge areas, meeting spaces, and the offices of the Student Government Association.
-In 2010 a "fast-food" food court was added to the Stamps building.
+In 2010, a food court was added to the Stamps building.

 In Summer 2020 the student center underwent an extensive renovation which was completed in 2022.
 This new renovation nearly doubled the size of the student center and included a third story addition to the stamps commons, offices for both the Black Student Organizations and the LGBTQIA Resource Center, and dedicated space for graduate students.
-Post renovation the building was renamed to the John Lewis Student Center in memory of the legacy of U.S. Representative John Lewis.
+Post-renovation, the building was renamed to the John Lewis Student Center in memory of U.S. Representative John Lewis.